FROM MY BOOK IN PROGRESS, ISLE OF DOGS

 My Dear Sargon,

 I hope this brief missive finds you well and adjusting to your new life.
 Doubtless you are met daily with challenges you never before anticipated.
 There may be times when you will curse me and your fate but I assure you your trials are but dress rehearsals for the indignities and assaults of life.
 I realize things change and that the experiences of one generation don’t always serve as accurate maps for those of the succeeding one, but there are verities that derive from human nature, a nature that we share.
-This last point is one I wish you to bear in mind as you will be exposed to a chorus of self-aggrandizing nonsense that can only serve you ill in future.
-This we have been over many times but forebear the concerns of your Sire, who writes out of the profound isolation of the White House and a storehouse of experience that has of late surged into immediate consciousness as I contemplate your situation.
+This last point is one I wish you to bear in mind as you will be exposed to a chorus of self-aggrandizing nonsense that can only serve you ill in the future.
+This we have gone over many times but forebear the concerns of your Sire, who writes out of the profound isolation of the White House, and a storehouse of experience that has of late surged into immediate consciousness as I contemplate your situation.
 Gambling I assume remains a passion among the Young Rulers as it is a habit of privilege and boredom.
 The poor have their lotteries but the wealthy orphan themselves at roulette and immiserate their families with blackjack and games of hillbilly poker, games of chance and no skill.
 If you must game do so on your own turf, either at pool or one-on-one basketball, at which I used to excel and have good reason to believe you will too as we share of course identical resources of body and mind.
-It is wise to let others win occasionally and not to be niggardly with the fortune you take off of fools.
-Always withhold your own emotions and feign rather an affable and bluff exterior; admit no error of consequence but own those that will have little impact; and above all do not be seen as a toady, fag or dependent.
+It is wise to let others win occasionally and not to be cheap with the fortune you take off of fools.
+Always withhold your own emotions and feign rather an affable and bluff exterior; admit no error of consequence but own those that will have little impact; and above all do not be seen as a toady, fag, or bitch.
 The wages of inferiority are low and the expenses high.
-So long as I maintain my present office your status is assured but understand that life is fleeting and only strong character, a stoic nature and inscrutable mien will see you through times of trouble.
+So long as I maintain my present office your comfort is assured but understand that life is fleeting and only strong character, a stoic nature, and an inscrutable mien will see you through times of trouble.
 Also, I would remind you to always punch first and hard and go for the biggest member of a gang.
-You will likely lose and receive a terrible beating, but if you don’t all will fear you and if you do all will respect you for your foolish courage.
+You will likely lose and receive a terrible beating, but if you win all will fear you, and if you lose all will respect you for your foolish courage.
 And please, always use the Oxford comma.